 Festival at Sole Hill Station of Rajasthan - This is something that you cannot miss on your tour of Rajasthan if you visit it in the month of March.
 The Mount Abu summer festival will allow you to experience the diverse cultures of Rajasthan with ballad songs, cultural processions, and fun activities such as skating, racing, and tugs of war.
 Later in the evening, the long-awaited Sham-e-Qawalli arrives.
 A spectacular display of fireworks concludes on the last day.

-Rajasthan is a most popular Indian state and a famous tourist destination.
-It is beautiful culture and rich heritage attracts tourists from around the world.
-Being a 1st tourist destination, the State has great connectivity with other important cities of India through road ways, rail ways, and air ways and also to some international cities around the world.
+Rajasthan is the most popular Indian state and a famous tourist destination.
+It is a beautiful culture and rich heritage attracts tourists from around the world.
+Being a 1st tourist destination, the State has great connectivity with other important cities of India through roadways, railways, and airways and also to some international cities around the world.
 You can easily reach the state by choosing any of the transport modes available.

 Rajasthan has a great road connection too.
 The well-established road network provides easy access to the state.
 The national highway that connects the state measures 5655 KMs while the state highway, which runs along Rajasthan, is 8627 KMs.
 So, searching Rajasthan is easier if you choose for private transportation.
 The NH-8 runs through Udaipur and Jaipur during an excellent 4-way road connecting Jaipur and Agra.